FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/appendix/commitment_discounts.md

 All commitment discount purchases appear with a positive `BilledCost`, `PricingCategory` as "Committed", and the commitment discount's id populating both the `ResourceId` and `CommitmentDiscountId` value.
 Upfront purchases appear as a single record also with `ChargeCategory` as "Purchase", `ChargeFrequency` as "One-Time", and the total quantity and units for commitment discount's term as `CommitmentDiscountPurchasedQuantity` and `CommitmentDiscountUnit`, respectively.

-Recurring purchases are allocated across all corresponding charge periods of the term when `ChargeCategory` is "Purchase", `ChargeFrequency` is "One-Time". and the commitment discount's purchase quantity, `CommitmentDiscountPurchasedQuantity`, and units, `CommitmentDiscountUnit` are reflected only for that charge period.
+Recurring purchases are allocated across all corresponding charge periods of the term when `ChargeCategory` is "Purchase", `ChargeFrequency` is "One-Time", and `CommitmentDiscountPurchasedQuantity` and `CommitmentDiscountUnit` are reflected only for that charge period.

 Using the same commitment discount example as above, a one-year, spend-based commitment discount with a $1.00 hourly commitment purchased on Jan 1, 2023, various purchase options can occur: